5 Reasons Marketing Budgets Will Drop In 2018

 Recent research from Stamford, Connecticut-based Gartner appears to suggest that the growth in marketing budgets many organizations have experienced over the past few years is stalling and that in some areas of marketing budgets will even shrink.

-According to figures in the CMO Spend Survey 2017—2018 survey, which was released in October, marketing spending started falling back after three years of growth during this year with budgets falling from 12.1 percent of company revenue in 2016 to 11.3 per cent in 2017, representing a return to 2015 levels.
+According to figures in the CMO Spend Survey 2017 - 2018 survey, which was released in October, marketing spending started falling back after three years of growth during this year with budgets falling from 12.1 percent of company revenue in 2016 to 11.3 percent in 2017, representing a return to 2015 levels.

 Marketing Budgets Decline